-First, peel the potato and carrot.
+To thicken your sauce, start by first peeling the potato and the carrot.
 Make sure to save potato and carrot skins to bake later with salt and a little olive oil.

 Dice potato and carrot into chunks.
 Peel garlic clove and sauté it with all other ingredients until tender.

 Place all three ingredients into a food processor and use the puree button process.
 Check the puree inside the processor and add a little water if necessary.
 After the puree is ready, set it aside.

 In a medium saucepan, combine all original Neely ingredients.

 After you bring the mixture to a boil, reduce heat to low heat/simmer.
 Also, you should cook it uncovered and keep stirring it frequently, for 1 hour and 15 minutes.

 After the mixture is ready, add the non-original thickening ingredients slowly to reach desired consistency.

 After it reaches your desired consistency, it is time to serve it on your food and enjoy it!

 This is one of the easiest barbecue sauce recipes and one of the most popular ones because it was firstly published on "Food Network".